The datacontract CLI is an open-source command-line tool for working with data contracts.

 │ [default: None] │

-│ --dbml-table TEXT List of table names to import from the DBML │
+│ --dbt-model TEXT List of models names to │

 │ [default: None] │